 The Columbus Exeter, a 5-valve broadcast-band only radio.
 Believed to have been originally released as the model 26 with octal valves, then shortly afterwards as the 26N using miniature valves.
 A permanent magnet speaker version, the 26P, also exists.

 There is also a dual wave Exeter - the model 27, and later the 27N.

-Chassis Notes: Uses miniature valves (the 'N' designation is in keeping with RCNZ sets around this era that used them).
+Chassis Notes(most schematics can be clicked to download a full size version) Uses miniature valves (the 'N' designation is in keeping with RCNZ sets around this era that used them).
 Has gram input from factory.

 |1952||Columbus 26N - this set|